MariaGamero/TFM-ReasonsforEmployeeTurnover/README.md

 ## Brief description of columns in DataSet:

-- **Satisfaction_level** : Level of satisfaction on the employee.
-It has a rather subjective character and should be strongly correlated with the fact of leaving or not the company.
+- **Satisfaction_level** : Level of employee satisfaction with their work and position.
+At first, it ties closely with employee turnover.

 - **Last_evaluation**: Column can be used to evaluate the performance of an employee.
 The data ranges from 0–1, 0 being low performance and 1 being the highest.